samirettali/dumpcn/README.md

 # dumpcn

-A tool that takes a list of domains from standard input (prefixed with the protocol or not), grabs the certificate and prints the CN.
+A tool that takes a list of domains from standard input (prefixed with the protocol or not), grabs the certificate and prints the CN and SANs.

 It runs on 32 threads (goroutines) by default.